ronaldbradford/readyset-tutorial/show/README.md

 +--------------------+------------------------------------------+--------------------+-------+
 ```

+Each proxied query will have a `query id` column that can be used later for caching.

-As your list of parsed queries grows you will want to to use the `SUPPORTED` keyword.
+As your list of parsed queries grows you will want to to use the additional `SUPPORTED` keyword to show a smaller list of SQL statements.

 ```
 readyset@127.0.0.1 (imdb) [10:17:26] > SHOW PROXIED SUPPORTED QUERIES;